aquasecurity/terraform-aws-onboarding/README.md

 ## Usage
 1. Leverage the Aqua platform to generate the local variables required by the module.
 2. Important: Replace `aqua_api_key` and `aqua_api_secret` with your generated API credentials.
-3. Login using the AWS CLI on the account you want to onboard.
+3. Log in using the AWS CLI on the account you want to onboard.
+If you are running organization onboarding, ensure you log in using the management account.
 4. Run `terraform init` to initialize the module.
 5. Run `terraform apply` to create the resources.